Date: 13 March 2022

 The second thought is on buying more Alibaba.
 To remind, the decision to buy more shares should be made in isolation, taking a fresh approach.
 It may be that Alibaba below $80 would indeed be very attractive, but at the same time, there could be other stocks offering even more upside.
 In China alone, I would like to learn more about Tencent and related companies such as Naspers, Prosus and Tencent Music.

 To remind, shareholder returns come from two primary sources.
-On the one hand, it is a pure re-rating (e.g. from 10x PE to 15x PE); on the other - it is an expansion of the business through reinvestments that lead to higher earnings over time.
-In the first case, the bad news is often enough to trigger the re-rating.
+On the one hand, it is a pure re-rating (e.g. a stock multiple grows from 10x PE to 15x PE); on the other - it is an expansion of the business through reinvestments that lead to higher earnings over time.
+In the first case, the lack of bad news could be enough to trigger the re-rating.
 In the second case, time is the critical element as long as the business remains strong and management - focused.

-I think Alibaba is now in the first group, but it moves into the second group.
+I think Alibaba is now in the first group, but it could also move into the second group.
 This could be the best outcome.

 But enough of wishful thinking.